 One of the most well-known insects in the world is the butterfly.
-Even though some species, such as the monarch and the painted lady, are quite well known, there are several stunning species that virtually everyone is familiar with.
+Although some species, such as the monarch and the painted lady, are quite well known, several stunning species are familiar to virtually everyone.

-These types of butterflies in California, which perform the role of pollinators similar to that of bees, are vitally important.
+These butterflies in California, which are pollinators similar to bees, are vitally important.

 During their annual migration, the monarch butterfly is notable for spreading pollen over the western coast of the United States.

-You can find numerous butterflies in the western United States; however, some are much more common than others.
+Numerous butterflies are found in the western United States; however, some are much more common than others.

 1. Monarch